Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 The common factor among all participants is their role in shaping the digital experience for users, particularly those with disabilities or access needs.

-The feedback from professionals trained in digital inclusivity coaching consistently highlights key benefits:
+The feedback from professionals who have completed digital inclusivity training and coaching consistently highlights key benefits:

 1. Reduced Accessibility Burden on Individuals – Teams realise that accessibility should be a shared responsibility, rather than something left to a single champion or compliance team.
 This shift prevents burnout and makes inclusion a fundamental part of business processes.